 Both cards will provide coverage for accidental death or dismemberment, or a combined loss of speech, sight, or hearing, experienced on a covered trip.
 Benefits are available when a covered trip has been purchased with either card – or with the points earned on either card.

-One key difference in the accident coverage provided by these two cards: Only the Sapphire Reserve card will provide coverage for a medical evacuation.
-If you or a member of your immediate family are injured or become sick during a trip away from home that results in an emergency evacuation, you can be covered for medical services and transportation for up to $100,000.
+One key difference in the accident coverage provided by these two cards: The Sapphire Reserve card is the only one that will provide coverage for a medical evacuation.
+If you or a member of your immediate family are injured or become sick during a trip away from home that results in an emergency evacuation, you'll be covered for medical services and transportation for up to $100,000.

 Finally, Chase Sapphire Reserve cardholders and eligible family members can also receive up to $2,500 (with a $50 deductible) for emergency dental or medical treatment should anything happen when traveling 100 miles or more from home.